pytorch/audio/examples/pipeline_wavernn/README.md

     --n-bits 8 \
 ```

-For inferencing, an example can be invoked as follows.
+For inference, an example can be invoked as follows.
 Please refer to the [documentation](https://pytorch.org/audio/master/models.html#id10) for
 available checkpoints.
 ```